smikhalevski/doubter/README.md

 ## `promise`

-A shape that applies another shape to the resolved value of a `Promise`.
+A shape that constrains to the resolved value of a `Promise`.

 ```ts
 d.promise(d.string());
 // → Shape<Promise<string>>
 ```

-You can transform the value inside a promise:
+Transform the value inside a promise:

 ```ts
 const myShape = d.promise(d.string().transform(parseFloat));